-DIY investors eye quick buck in uninvestable russia.
-While the West’s major investors have fled Russia in recent weeks, Just one small group of armchair investors sees a deal, and is disregarding any ethical concerns.
+DIY investors eye quick buck in uninvestable Russia.
+While the West’s major investors have fled Russia in recent weeks, Just one small group of armchair investors sees a deal and is disregarding any ethical concerns.

 At a time when many people in the United Kingdom, are donating money to charity to help with relief operations in Ukraine.
 Meanwhile, others are attempting to benefit.
 And are providing recommendations on social media on how to ‘buy the dip.’

 And then six days later, Evraz’s London-listed shares were halted when its largest stakeholder, Roman Abramovich, was sanctioned by the United Kingdom.
-Which meant that investor who bet on the stock had their money frozen.
+Which meant that investors who bet on the stock had their money frozen.

 Despite the hazards, Russia-focused investments have proven attractive among ordinary investors.
 Despite the war’s high human toll.